 Spring Pollinator Power Pack 9 Plants

 Includes 9 plants total, 3 plants of each species.
-Retail value $63 when 3-packs are purchased individually.

 The Spring Pollinator Power Pack includes Golden Alexanders, Jacob's Ladder, and Prairie Smoke.